Race Date: Sunday June 2nd, 2024

 Family & friends are NOT allowed in transition

-The swim course is a two loop clockwise swim.
-NEW for 2017, swimmers will not exit the lake after the first lap.
-The swim start cut-off time is 1:10 hour after each wave start.
+The swim course is a two loop clockwise swim and swimmers will not exit the lake after the first lap.
+The swim start cut-off time is 1:10 hour after the last athlete enters the water.
 All participants that are still in the water after 1:10 has passed, will be pulled from the course and not allowed to continue.

 **NOTE** If at any point during the swim, race personnel deem that an athlete should not continue or are not going to make a time cut-off, the athlete will be removed from the water and will not be allowed to continue the race.